 For several years I had a desire to set some of my poems to music.
 I was convinced that such a coupling would add another dimension to my poetry and that I would gain a great deal of personal satisfaction and creative pleasure from setting words to music.
 However, my main obstacle was that I no longer played an instrument (I had long given up guitar and recorder).
 Nor did I have a willing band of musician friends to work with me on such a project.
 I made some enquiries of experts in the industry and it was suggested to me that I could pay a composer to write a musical accompaniment to my poem and pay for some studio time to make a recording.
 I didn’t have the money for this so my idea went nowhere but the desire remained.
 Then I discovered a remixing site on the Internet, called CCMixter.

 CCMixter is built upon the idea of sharing and remixing music, samples, vocals, and spoken word, and releasing them under various Creative Commons licences.
 You can join the site and create a profile.
 You don’t have to have any musical knowledge or ability but you must have something to share if you wish to participate fully in the CCMixter community.
 It is free and easy to join.
-You can download someone else’s instrumental track and maybe a couple of sound effects from an associated site such as, which you can then mix with a recording of one of your poems.
+You can download someone else’s instrumental track and maybe a couple of sound effects from an associated site such as Free Sound, which you can then mix with a recording of one of your poems.
 You can upload the remix to your profile and it features on the recent remix page where others can listen to, review and recommend your creation.
 Your upload creates a URL which you can email around to other friends, or post to your blog; you can also post your upload directly to social networking sites such as Facebook and Twitter.
 Anyone can access the link; they don’t need to join the CCMixter site to listen.

 In my experience, the community of artists involved in CCMixter are generous and honest with their feedback on uploads.
 I have been remixed a number of times and feel that my work has been treated with a sense of care and integrity.
 There is also an atmosphere of learning and encouraging that is generated by the sharing of ideas and techniques.